 According to the Disparate Access to Educational Opportunities Appendix, unincorporated San Mateo County is primarily served by the Cabrillo Unified and La Honda-Pescadero Unified school districts.
-27 Both Cabrillo Unified and La Honda-Pescadero school districts experienced decreases in enrollment (12% and 19%, respectively) from 2010 to 2020.
+33 Both Cabrillo Unified and La Honda-Pescadero school districts experienced decreases in enrollment (12% and 19%, respectively) from 2010 to 2020.
 Both districts also lost students during the COVID pandemic.
+Students who were English learners and qualified for reduced lunch saw greater enrollment decreases compared to the total population.
+This could be because the economic impact on low-income families had a severe destabilizing effect.
+Many of these families were not able to save in the event of a lost job or decreased work hours and likely had to move to afford housing or became homeless,

 Enrollment by race and ethnicity for both school district diverges from the countywide distribution.
-While Cabrillo Unified as a larger proportion of Hispanic (52% compared to 38% countywide) and White students (40% compared to 26% countywide), they also have a smaller proportion of Asian, Black, Filipino, Pacific
+While Cabrillo Unified as a larger proportion of Hispanic (52% compared to 38% countywide) and White students (40% compared to 26% countywide), they also have a smaller proportion of Asian, Black, Filipino, Pacific Islander and Other/Multiple race students.
+Similarly, La Honda-Pescadero has a greater proportion of Hispanic (63% compared to 38% countywide) and White students (35% compared to 26% countywide) and a smaller proportion of all other students.